The Issue

 This program works to countervail the disparity in responsive services and support provided to survivors from underserved populations, by investing in training, resources, and tools that better serve and support all.

-We are actively working to change this reality, and to ensure more equitable access and support for all survivors from all communities in our nation.
+We are actively working to change this reality, and to ensure greater access and support for all survivors from all communities in our nation.